jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 while the application is running.
 Further,
 DAST and SAST are often pitted against each other.
-The difference in names (i.e., "static," "dynamic") usually inspires the question
+The difference in names (i.e., "dynamic," "static") usually inspires the question
 "Which one is better?"
 However,